Nelson Cruz masters getting older without feeling old

 Truthfully, it feels a little silly to ask Cruz if he's contemplated retirement, considering the season he provided in his first year with the Twins: In addition to the home runs, which he hit despite missing two weeks because of a torn wrist ligament, Cruz batted .311, his highest average since 2010, and posted career highs in slugging (.639) and OPS (1.031), numbers that earned him ninth-place recognition in the MVP balloting, remarkable for a designated hitter.

-He also hit the ball on the barrel with 12.5 percent of his swings, the best percentage in the majors, and by fangraphs.com’s measurement, hit the ball hard 52.5 percent of the time, also the majors’ best.
-Not bad for a guy who will start 2020 as the third-oldest player in baseball, behind Angels DH Albert Pujols and Cruz’s new teammate, righthander Rich Hill.
+He also hit the ball on the barrel with 12.5% of his swings, the best percentage in the majors, and by fangraphs.com's measurement, hit the ball hard 52.5% of the time, also the majors' best.
+Not bad for a guy who will start 2020 as the third-oldest player in baseball, behind Angels DH Albert Pujols and Cruz's new teammate, righthander Rich Hill.

 "Nelson Cruz is the man.
 Nelson Cruz is in probably better shape than almost any player in the game.
 He's diligent," manager Rocco Baldelli said.
 "Nelson Cruz is not your typical 40-year-old ballplayer.
 He's a special guy."